MetaBow/_MetaBoard_/README.md

 Build with nRF Connect SDK 2.4.2 using the VSCode extension.
 The app is setup as a standalone application.
 Choose the ```nrf5340dk_nrf5340_cpuapp``` board target and the ```metaboard.overlay``` in your build settings to build for production hardware.

-Overlays for other targets provided but not recently tested.
+Overlays for other targets have been provided but not recently tested.

 **NEVER** enable DCDC for metabow targets, it WILL brick the board.